MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/xamarin.md

 ## Google Play reject the application after adding DistributePlay

 Google Play rejecting apps that use the `Distribute` module because it contains in-app update implementation.
-To avoid this situation in App Center SDK exist `DistributePlay` module which contains stubs for the main module.
-It replaces the main assemble to assemble with stubs API without additional changes in the code from the customer side.
+To avoid this situation, App Center SDK has `DistributePlay` module which contains stubs for the main module.
+It replaces the main assemble with stubbed assemble which imitates the `Distribute` API without additional changes in the code from the customer side.
+The `DistributePlay` doesn't have any in-app update related code.
-If after replacing `Distribute` module to `DistributePlay` you still receive rejecting message please check the next things:
+If after replacing `Distribute` module with `DistributePlay` your app still gets rejected, please follow the steps below to verify that the `Distribute` module was replaced correctly:
-- Make sure that you replace `Distribute` to `DistributePlay` in all your releases for all your publishing groups in Google Play Console;
+- Make sure that you replaced `Distribute` with `DistributePlay` in all your releases for all your publishing groups in Google Play Console;
 - If you use `Xamarin.Forms` please make sure that you add the `DistributePlay` module to both shared and `Xamarin.Android` projects;
-- After building your apk file should not contain the `Microsoft.AppCenter.Distribute.Android.Bindings.dll` assembly.
-See [guideline](https://developer.android.com/studio/build/apk-analyzer) about analyzing your build with APK Analyzer.
+- Verify that your output file does not contain the `Microsoft.AppCenter.Distribute.Android.Bindings.dll` assembly.
+You can use the [APK Analyzer](https://developer.android.com/studio/build/apk-analyzer) to check it.

 ## Messages in the console that indicate that the database couldn't be opened on iOS